renaudcepre/protest/docs/core-concepts/fixtures.md

 - You want to ensure setup/teardown runs **regardless** of which tests are selected

 Don't use autouse when tests need the fixture's value - use explicit `Use()` instead.

-### Function-scope Autouse

-There is no `@fixture(autouse=True)` for function scope.
-It doesn't make semantic sense - if you need something for every test, either:

-- Make it a suite/session autouse fixture
-- Add it explicitly to each test with `Use()`